Betta fish tanks – From a quick glance at some of the products being sold you might think anything will do!

-Many people think to themselves: ‘I don’t want lots of work, so I’ll get a very small tank’.
+Many people think to themselves: ‘I don’t want lots of work, so I’ll get a very small aquarium’.

-But small tanks need their water changed extremely often and the living conditions for the fish inside are often terrible and so the fish die young.
+But small aquariums need their water changed extremely often and the living conditions for the fish inside are often terrible and so they die young.